 Day 1 > Sorong and Sorong lowlands Morning arrival at Sorong's DEO Airport on overnight domestic flight from Jakarta or alternative gateway.
 We will be there to welcome you at the airport, and we shall soon set out together by chartered vehicle to visit a nearby area of mangroves.
 After an early lunch in town, we shall then drive out by chartered vehicle for 30 minutes along a road winding into the surrounding foothills.
 Here we shall enjoy a relaxed walk through selectively logged rainforest where we may be rewarded with sightings of dazzling forest kingfishers among others.
 The final hour of light or so shall see us gathered at an open vantage point to witness evening flights of pigeons, hornbills and parrots.
-Dinner and overnight in Sorong hotel.
+Dinner and overnight in our partnering Sorong hotel.

 Day 3 > Waigeo Island Following a nocturnal breakfast, we shall hike to an area where a number of display courts of the Wilson's Bird-of-paradise are located in close proximity to one another in a so-called exploded lek configuration.
 Here we stand an excellent chance of witnessing the full array of display postures and high-intensity male-female interactions in this nearly mythical species at close range from well-appointed hides.
 We shall then continue our exploration of the wider vicinity.
 Incubation mounds of the Dusky Megapode are scattered everywhere throughout the flattish parts of the forest here, and it should not take all too long before we feast our eyes on a couple of Western Crowned Pigeons as they lift off with clapping wing beats from the forest floor to alight in nearby emergent trees.
-After lunch back at the guest house, we could enjoy a spot of snorkeling on the fringing reef, a leisurely walk along the beach exposed at low tide, or a visit to the local, typically Papuan, village.
-Dinner and overnight in family-owned guest house.
+After lunch back at the resort, we could enjoy a spot of snorkeling on the fringing reef, a leisurely walk along the beach exposed at low tide, or a visit to the local, typically Papuan, village.
+Dinner and overnight in resort.

 Day 4 > Waigeo Island and Sorong After breakfast there shall be a final opportunity to spend rewarding time with either the Wilson's or Red Bird-of-paradise.
 Alternatively, we could make a walk in the wider vicinity.
-Following lunch back at the guest house, we shall then drive out by chartered vehicle to catch the public fast boat back to Sorong.
+Following lunch back at the resort, we shall then drive out by chartered vehicle to catch the public fast boat back to Sorong.
 Dinner and overnight in Sorong hotel.

 Day 5 > Sorong, Manokwari and Arfak montane forests There shall be a final opportunity to spend some potentially rewarding time in the Sorong lowlands early this morning, after which we shall enjoy breakfast at our Sorong hotel and transfer to Sorong's DEO Airport for the late morning flight to Manokwari.
 We shall enjoy lunch at our partnering Manokwari hotel and then set out on the two hours' drive by chartered 4WD-vehicle to a community-owned guest house located at c.
 1,600 m elevation in the Mount Indon area of the Arfak Mountains.
 A stroll through the lovely flowered garden surrounding the guest house may yield three species of large and colorful birdwing butterfly, a family that evolved chemical defence against predators as well as the largest species of butterfly in the world, and for which the Arfak Mountains are believed to be the center of origin and radiation.
 There will also be ample time to get up close and personal with the highly entertaining Vogelkop Bowerbird from one of the well-appointed hides set-up in front of its iconic so-called roofed maypole bowers in the area.
 Finally, a nocturnal foray after dinner could bring us face to face with a weird-looking Feline Owlet-nightjar or cuddly marsupials like D'Albertis and Arfak Ringtail.
 Overnight in community-owned guest house.